Elton John: The Classic Years

-Elton John: The Classic Years (known in North America as Elton John: The Remasters) was a remastering series of English musician Elton John's albums, in which some of the albums included bonus tracks (that some of them) are previously appeared on compilations like Rare Masters and the box set To Be Continued....
+Elton John: The Classic Years (known in North America as Elton John: The Remasters) is a series of remasters of English musician Elton John's albums, covering most of his studio and live albums originally released between 1969 and 1992.
+Many of the remastered studio albums include bonus tracks, some of which had been B-sides or unreleased tracks, or had previously appeared on compilations such as Rare Masters and the box set To Be Continued..., while the live album Here and There was greatly expanded from its original running time.

-The first series of albums (which were also released in a limited edition velvet box, bearing John's signature) was released in 1995 and included:
+The first batch of albums (which were also released in a limited-edition velvet box, bearing John's signature) was released in 1995 and includes: